enstyled/kong-heroku/README.md

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)

+### Kong Admin API
-It will create a route for your Kong Admin API at `/admin`, along with a consumer `admin` and auto-generated API key.
+A route will be created for your Kong Admin API at `/admin`, along with a consumer `admin` and auto-generated API key.
 You can find your admin API key in your project Heroku dashboard, under `Settings > Config Vars > ADMIN_API_KEY`.